 Creamy turkey noodle soup is a hearty, comforting meal that's made in a single pot and ready in 30 minutes.
-This easy homemade soup is filled with tender turkey, egg noodles, and healthy vegetables.
+This easy homemade soup is filled with tender turkey, egg noodles, and plenty of veggies.

 Creamy turkey noodle soup is the perfect winter soup recipe.
 It's filled to the brim with hearty ingredients like turkey and egg noodles, with a smooth, creamy broth.